Georgetown Web Page: Click here

 Professor Yip's research program explores the psychology of conflict and negotiations.

 His first stream of research explores the consequences of emotions.
 For example, his research demonstrates that anger influences unethical behavior, perspective-taking, negotiation impasses, and decision-making.
-His work also considers the consequences of anxiety and gratitude as well as the role of individual differences in emotional intelligence.
+His work also considers the consequences of anxiety and gratitude, and the role of individual differences in emotional intelligence.

 His research has been published in leading journals such as Organizational Behavior & Human Decision Processes, Psychological Science, and Social Psychological & Personality Science.

-He teaches three sections of the Wharton Negotiations course.
 He earned his Ph.D. in organizational behavior from the Rotman School of Management at the University of Toronto and completed his postdoctoral fellowship in the Department of Psychology at Yale University.
+Prior to joining the McDonough School of Business at Georgetown University, he was a Lecturer & Research Scholar at the Wharton School where he conducted research and taught three sections of the Wharton Negotiations course.

 Monday, Aug 7 2017 1:15PM - 2:45PM at Hyatt Regency Atlanta in Hanover Hall G